-Colorado realtors may have their real estate licenses suspended or revoked if they get convicted of a Colorado felony.
-And having a criminal past can prevent aspiring agents from getting a license in the first place.
+As a Colorado realtor, you may have your real estate license suspended or revoked if you get convicted of a felony.
+If you are an aspiring real estate agent, having a criminal past can prevent you from getting a license in the first place.

 In this article, our Denver Colorado criminal defense attorneys discuss how criminal convictions affect real estate licenses in Colorado.
 Click on a topic to jump to that section: